 Workshop The temperature on our first day of vacation was in the low 60s, i.e. a little too chilly for the beach, so we decided to drive into Charleston to check out this food hall, which feels nothing like either old Charleston or Upper King new Charleston.
 Located in an emerging tech neighborhood called Half Mile North (referring to north of the Arthur Ravenal bridge), it’s located in a sleek, contemporary business center and features fast-casual Mexican, pizza, Vietnamese, Indian, and great coffee.
 (Below: an avocado salad with watermelon radishes from Juan Luis.)
 We happened to be there on a Saturday so were treated to the farmer’s market and live music.
 Bonus: Effin B, a food and beverage (f & b…effin b…get it?) podcast that I have been on and adore, now has its headquarters here.
 Check them out!

-Just one more nod to Hominy in 2012: Phoebe shells boiled peanuts back in 2012, one of maybe three zillion times she’s done so.
+Just one more nod to Hominy: Phoebe shells boiled peanuts back in 2012, one of maybe three zillion times she’s done so.

 Where we haven’t gone yet but hope to very soon: the bar at the Dewberry; Rodney Scott’s BBQ; and Bar Normandy, one of Bon Appetit‘s best new restaurants in 2017.
 Check back on this post regularly because at the rate the restaurant scene is growing, I plan to continually update.
 As always, feel free to suggest your favorites as well.
 I always learn so much from you guys.